-Residents of Wickenburgtake State Highway 93 (Grand Avenue), which travels northwest diagonally out of metropolitan Phoenix and drops off in the town of Wickenburg.
-This route is a quick way to get to and from metropolitan Phoenix.
+Residents of Wickenburg can high-tail it into, or out of, town by taking State Highway 93 (Grand Avenue), which travels northwest diagonally from metropolitan Phoenix.
+This route is the quick way to go.

-Nestled in the foothills of the Bradshaw Mountains, along the Hassayampa River, the town of Wickenburghas grown to become a popular place to call new home.
+Nestled in the foothills of the Bradshaw Mountains, along the Hassayampa River, the town of Wickenburg has grown to become a popular place to call home.
 It was the first town built north of Tucson, making it one of the oldest towns in Arizona.
-Wickenburgis a progressive community that maintains a high quality of life.
+Wickenburg is a progressive community that carefully maintains a high quality of life.

-Living in Wickenburg, residents enjoy the privacy of western life, along with gorgeous desert scenery.
-Large lots, estates, ranches, southwestern styled new homes are all available.
-Properties can be found in all price ranges.
-Prospective residents will discover that there is something for everyone.
+Wickenburg gives residents all the joy the privacy of western life.
+You can rest your weary bones and just settle on down to some of the most gorgeous scenery the desert has to offer.
+Large lots, estates, ranches, southwestern styled homes are all available.
+Properties can be found in every price range.
+Prospective residents will discover that there is something waiting there just for them.

-Families and retirees have discovered Wickenburgand have made it their new home.
-The warm spirit of friendliness and abundant warm shine make Wickenburgthe perfect community to live.
+Families and retirees have discovered Wickenburg and have made it their home.
+The warm spirit of friendliness reflects the desert climate, with its abundant sunshine to make Wickenburg the perfect community to live.

 To find out more about properties in Wickenburg, click here.

 The spectacular amount of market activity in Arizona over the past decade has been well documented.
 People of all walks of life have been moving to Arizona, and particularly Phoenix, in numbers unmatched in recent memory.

 Figures from 2000-2005 show nothing but increased construction, development, unit sales and unit sales prices in virtually every category of structure offered on the market.

 The greatest degree of growth occurred during fiscal 2005, where previous growth statistics, impressive in their own rights, spiked sharply to even higher levels.